laozhou-in-germany/Chens_LMS_Public/docs/docs/ref11_goal_management.md

 ### Section Inline Field

-`Value Goal::`  Parent value goal of the current outcome.
+`Value Goal::`  Parent value goal of the current outcome
-`Quarters::` Quarters, in which the current outcome is active.
+`Quarters::` Quarters, in which the current outcome is active

 ### Section How